felixyu7/nt-summary-stats/README.md

 # NT Summary Stats

-Fast computation of traditional summary statistics for neutrino telescopes.
+Fast computation (C++) of traditional summary statistics for neutrino telescopes for Python.
+The summary stats computed are based off of this [paper](https://arxiv.org/abs/2101.11589).

 ## Install